Ashish77776666/InternWebScrapFile/README.md

 1. **User Authentication**
    - Sign Up with email & password
-   - Sign In / Sign Out
+   - Sign In (if already signed up)
-   - Protected routes (Dashboard only accessible when signed in)
+   - Conditional rendering of Sign-Up/Sign-In forms versus Dashboard
 2. **Scraping Workflow**
-   - Authenticated users can enter any URL
+   - Authenticated users see a text-input for any URL plus a “Scrape Now” button
    - Clicking “Scrape Now” sends a POST to the remote Puppeteer endpoint (`/scrape`)
-   - Backend returns an array of book data (title, price, stock, rating, etc.)
+   - Backend returns an array of scraped items (title, price, stock status, rating, etc.)
-   - Frontend renders a sortable/filterable table of scraped results
+   - Frontend displays results in a table

-3. **History & Persistence**
+3. **Firestore History (Optional Extension)**
-   - Each scrape request (timestamp + target URL) is saved in Firestore under the user’s document
+   - After each scrape, you can save `{ userId, url, timestamp, resultsCount }` into Firestore under the user’s document
-   - Users can revisit their history (optional: implement a “View History” page)
+   - Build a “History” view later to list past scrapes

-4. **Responsive UI**
+4. **Responsive Layout**
-   - Simple Sign-Up / Sign-In forms
+   - Sign-Up and Sign-In appear side by side when no user is logged in
-   - Dashboard with URL input, “Scrape Now” button, and Logout
-   - Table displays scraped data in a clean, responsive layout
+   - Once signed in, the main Dashboard shows a left-hand menu, center-pane scrape UI, and right-hand user info + logout

 ---